wlh18/react-4/README.md

 The body does not always have to have information inside of it.
 It's okay to keep it empty if need be.

-A good example of this is if we have a form on our webpage and we hit the submit button, it then will perform a request and send the information that we typed into the form throught the `body` of the request.
+A good example of this is if we have a form on our webpage and we hit the submit button, it then will perform a request and send the information that we typed into the form through the `body` of the request.

 ## JSON